 Get it straight: the first fight was a clear-cut win for Golovkin.
 Was it competitive?
 Sure.
 Was a draw verdict outrageous?
 No. But it was wrong.
 Clearly wrong.
 Was the second bout razor close?
 Yes.
 But all the more reason to give Golovkin his due.
 In the ring with a younger, quicker, arguably stronger fighter, he made his brave stand in that final round to pull it out and he did just that in the eyes of the vast majority at ringside, not to mention the crowd that booed the decision.
 But the judges denied Golovkin his glory and now you’re hard-pressed to find anyone who ranks him in their P4P top five, which just compounds the obvious injustice.
 Gennady Golovkin, based on his record, his accomplishments, and how he performed in his last fight, deserves to be regarded as the best boxer in the world, pound-for-pound, no question in my mind.
 There should be no question in yours either.

 Which leads us to the massive elephant in the room: where the hell is Canelo?
-I’ll tell you where he is.
-He’s sitting in that lonely little cell reserved for gifted boxers who decide money and bullshit belts are more important than honour and integrity.
+Well let me tell you where he is.
+He’s in that lonely little cell reserved for gifted boxers who decide money and bullshit belts are more important than honor and integrity.
 You ask where Canelo is, I say fuck that guy.
-He’s the one who made Golovkin wait and wait for what he’d earned, a chance to fight for the undisputed middleweight championship.
-He’s the weasel who kept saying he wasn’t a full-fledged middleweight and insisting on catch-weights, while rehydrating and coming into the ring as a light heavyweight.
+He’s the one who made Golovkin wait and wait for the chance he’d earned to fight for the undisputed middleweight title.
+He’s the weasel who kept saying he wasn’t a real middleweight and insisting on catch-weights, while coming into the ring as a light heavyweight.
 He’s the one who gave us pointless fights against Liam Smith, Chavez Junior and Rocky Fielding.
 He’s the cheater caught using a banned substance.
 He’s the one who ducks the toughest competition like a coward and lets the calendar run in the hope his older rival will get further and further from his prime.
 And he’s the one who did not beat Gennady Golovkin, in either fight, and whose last quality win was over a puffed-up Miguel Cotto back in 2015.
 So, yeah, that jerk is number 13 with a bullet!
 Got something to say about that?
 Bring it on!
-I look forward to the comments and the belly-aching.
 Hell, maybe I should follow my editor’s advice and open up a Twitter account. — Robert Portis